 - backstory and flashbacks are much easier to handle because there are so many more kinds of past tense than present tense

-- characterisation is easier when you can play with the order of time, and manipulate the relationship of
+- characterisation is easier when you can play with the order of time, and manipulate how and when the reader gets to experience each character

 - narrator and actor are separated by time, even if they're the same character